Blocking ads removes funding from us!

 In the 10th generation there is no Intel UHD graphics card, this time Intel relies on Iris Plus graphics, which are divided into different performance classes.

 The better Iris Plus G7 in the form of the i7-1065G7 beats in the benchmark test of PCMag's the previous generation by almost three times.
-It has even been pitted against a dedicated graphics card, a GeForce MX, it is very common in ultrabooks, even reaching 75% of their performance.
-Hard to believe that in such a small and good Proprocessor then also has a 3/4 GeForce MX graphics card.
+It was even compared to a dedicated graphics card, a GeForce MX, which is very common in ultrabooks, and even achieved 75% of their performance.
+It is hard to believe that such a small and good processor also has a 3/4 GeForce MX graphics card.

 Other nice features